OMLDS/OMLDS_ML_Project_2023/README.md

 ### Business problem

-A regional bank has awarded your organization to develop a business solution to proactively detect credit card fraudulent transactions and achieve a 15% reduction in costs related to insurance and customer dissatisfaction.
+A regional bank has awarded your organization to develop a business solution to proactively detect credit card fraudulent transactions and achieve, at least, **15%** reduction in costs related to insurance and customer dissatisfaction.

 ### Dataset